arash-hatefi/hazelnut_anomaly_detection/README.md

-# Anomaly Detection in Hazelnuts using Autoencoder with Convolutional  Layers
+# Anomaly Detection in Hazelnuts using Autoencoder Network with Convolutional  Layers
 Project for the Deep Learning with Applications Graduate Course, University of Tehran.
 (Finish date: 18-04-2020)

 ## Dataset